So, you have finally decided you are ready to take the big leap and sign up for the GRE? You have come to the right place!

 - Choose Your Test Format

 The GRE test can be attempted in one of two available test formats, a computer-delivered test and a paper-based test.
 Decide which test suits your test-taking preference before you register.
 Do consider your strengths and weaknesses before choosing because the format you are comfortable with may have an impact on the way you perform in the test.
 As per a recent ETS report, 99% of candidates chose the computer-based test, so chances are that you may be comfortable with that as well.

 - Decide Upon Your Test Dates

 To finalise the dates of your examination, it is essential to check your level of preparedness on the topics that you are going to be tested on.
 If you find yourself familiar with the basics and can prepare well for the examination within two months then you may go ahead and choose a close test date.
 However, if this is not the case, then experts recommend taking anywhere up to 15 months to prepare well for the GRE test.
-It is crucial that you decide your test dates based on your level of preparedness for the GRE test, and your decision is likely to directly impact your GRE score.
+It is crucial that you decide your test dates based on your level of preparedness for the GRE test, and your decision is likely to directly impact your final GRE score.

 - Double-Check The Name You Use

 The name you register with on the ETS website will also be your name on your GRE test.
 You will not be able to change this later on.
 Make sure the name you enter matches the one on the identity proof you will present during the test exactly (barring accents).
 Your exam appointment may be voided if your name is not matching your ID proof.

 After you have planned your test dates and chosen the test format, it is time to register for your GRE test!
 This is what the registration landing page should look like: